PublicInMotionGmbH/ui-kit/packages/combo-box/README.md

-# Talixo Dropdown
+# Talixo ComboBox

-It's a dropdown built with Downshift component.
+It's a combo-box built with Downshift component.

 ## How to install

-Package is available as `@talixo/dropdown` in NPM registry, so you can use it in your project using `npm install @talixo/dropdown --save` or `yarn add @talixo/dropdown`.
+Package is available as `@talixo/combo-box` in NPM registry, so you can use it in your project using `npm install @talixo/combo-box --save` or `yarn add @talixo/combo-box`.

 ## Requirements